code-423n4/2023-08-livepeer-findings/data/debo-G.md

 2023-08-livepeer/contracts/bonding/BondingVotes.sol::507 => if (rewardRound > 0) {
 ```
 ## [G-03] Long revert strings
+Description
+Shortening revert strings to fit in 32 bytes will decrease gas costs for deployment and gas costs when the revert condition has been met.

+If the contract(s) in scope allow using Solidity >=0.8.4, consider using Custom Errors as they are more gas efficient while allowing developers to describe the error in detail using NatSpec.
 ```txt
 2023-08-livepeer/contracts/bonding/BondingManager.sol::1618 => return ILivepeerToken(controller.getContract(keccak256("LivepeerToken")));
 2023-08-livepeer/contracts/bonding/BondingManager.sol::1626 => return IMinter(controller.getContract(keccak256("Minter")));